-When we first started our business, it’s only me and my secretary and now after a several years we have over 150 personal caregivers and 3 nurses.
+When we first started our business, it’s only me and my secretary, and now after a several years we have over 150 personal caregivers and three nurses.
 I knew that I always wanted to be a nurse, but I never dreamed of owning my own business.
 I am grateful we can help so many people in our community.”

 “When my husband and I got married in high school, we just did a little ceremony.
 Later on I found out that Americans, they all have these wonderful weddings, they’re wearing a white dress and walking down the aisle with flowers and I’m like, ‘My gosh!
 I really want one like that.’
-I’m like, ‘but because I already married, I’m not going to have a chance to do that any more,’ and then I found out, hey, later on for an anniversary you can do something like that.
+I’m like, ‘But because I already married, I’m not going to have a chance to do that any more.’
+Then I found out, hey, later on for an anniversary you can do something like that.

 So, during our 18 years anniversary, my husband and I, we threw a huge ceremony, like a vow renewal and also a celebration.
 At that time I also was nominated to serve on the Northcentral Technical College Board, which is a big honor.